“Are you okay?”

 sporting a long ponytail finally enters the room.
 She introduces herself as the

-doctor and asks me to repeat my symptoms and to perform specific exercises.
+doctor and asks me to repeat my symptoms for the fourth time and to perform

 “Raise your arm,” she